How to Make Quiche When You Need an Epic Breakfast

-- Prepare and roll out the Pastry for Single-Crust Pie from center to edges into a circle about 12 inches in diameter, or unroll one refrigerated piecrust according to package directions.
+- Roll out your homemade or purchased refrigerated dough into a 12-inch circle.
 Carefully fold pastry circle into fourths.
-Place folded pastry into a 9-inch pie plate.
+Place folded pastry into a 9-inch pie plate ($30, Crate & Barrel).
 Unfold pastry and ease it into the pie plate, being careful not to stretch pastry.
-Trim to 1/2 inch beyond edge of pie plate.
+Trim to ½ inch beyond the edge of the pie plate.
 Fold under extra pastry and crimp edge as desired.

-- Bake for 8 minutes.
-This will help keep the crust crispier when you add the filling.
+- Bake 8 minutes on a baking sheet ($35, Bed Bath & Beyond).
+This helps keep the crust crispier when you add the filling.
 Remove the foil.
-Bake for 5 to 6 minutes more or until pastry is set and lightly browned.
+Bake 5 to 6 minutes more or until lightly browned.
 Remove from the oven.

-- Reduce oven temperature to 325 degrees F. The pie shell should still be hot when the filling is added.
+- Reduce oven temperature to 325°F. The pastry shell should still be hot when the filling is added.
 Do not partially bake the pastry shell ahead of time.

 - Carefully pour egg mixture into the hot baked pastry shell.
-Bake for 45 to 55 minutes or until a knife inserted near the center comes out clean.
-If the pastry edge is getting brown before the filling is done, cut out a circle of foil just large enough to cover the pastry edge, and place atop the pastry edge to prevent overbrowning.
+Bake 45 to 55 minutes or until the edges are puffed and a knife inserted near the center comes out clean.
+If the pastry edge is getting brown before the filling is done, cut out a circle of foil just large enough to cover the pastry edge and place atop the pastry edge to prevent over-browning.

 - Transfer the quiche to a wire rack.
 Let stand for 10 minutes before serving.
 This helps the custard filling to firm up and hold a cut edge.

-- To serve, cut into 6 wedges and garnish with tomato wedges and parsley.
+- To serve, cut into wedges and garnish as desired.